Middlesex Barracks/ Excessive Speed and Negligent Operation

 SUMMARY OF INCIDENT:

 On May 23rd 2020 Troopers were patrolling Interstate 89 in the town of Berlin.
 Troopers conducted a motor vehicle stop based on a traffic violation.
-Subsequent investigation led to the arrest of the operator, Maurice Flanagan for Negligent Operation and Excessive Speed.
+Subsequent investigation led to the arrest of the operator, Frederick Reiner for Negligent Operation and Excessive Speed.

 COURT ACTION: Y